 For reference, tick value on indices is the minimum price fluctuation established by an exchange.
 Tick sizes are mentioned in the "contract specifications" set by futures exchanges and are calibrated to ensure liquid, efficient markets through a tick bid-ask spread.

 Buying on margin is when investors borrow money from a broker to buy stocks or indexes.
 Margin trading would require a trader to open a dedicated margin account.

 Leverage is a loan provided to traders that makes it possible for them to buy and sell trading instruments.
-Axi offers 30:1 leverage for standard trading accounts.
+Depending on your region, Axi offers 30:1 leverage for standard trading accounts.